efabrica-team/phpstan-latte/README.md

     - vendor/efabrica/phpstan-latte/rules.neon
 ```

+Also add one of files `vendor/efabrica/phpstan-latte/latte2.neon` or `vendor/efabrica/phpstan-latte/latte3.neon` depending on which version of latte you use.

 ## Setup
 You can also add some parameters for phpstan-latte extension.
 All of them are under `latte` key in `parameters` section.